PageDAO/PageDAO-DocSite/community/zombieverse.md

 (@MariaVerde)
 After finishing the first challenge, the three pass through the portal to a new city, but none of them know where the other is.
 They don't know if they are alive or dead.
 They arrive in a cyberpunk city, many years ahead of its time.
 Technology overflows everywhere.
 That's when the three realize they are alive.
+"Dude, what the...
+Why did you leave me alone with the zombies?", said Chris.
+Charlie was going to answer, but suddenly they see a big man coming.
-They meet the governor, a guy eager for money and technology.
+That's when they meet the governor, a guy eager for money and technology.
 He's the only human alive in that city; the others were turned into robots and Bitcoin mining machines.

 Here is your second challenge -he says with a wicked smile on his face- you will have to get the first Bitcoin ever created.
 You will have to navigate among the thousands of robots and all the hostile technology in the city.
 But it won't be easy; in that same search there are also the ASIC miners.
 Good luck, hahaha.